juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ## Project Exit Links
-These are the exit links where you should pass panelist after they exit a survey.
-If you survey solution supports redirect link hashing you should always use it to prevent tampering with the links.
+These are the exit links where you should redirect panelist after they exit the survey.
+If you survey solution supports "redirect link hashing" you should always use it to prevent tampering with the links.

 There are total of 5 different survey outcomes: